-My wife, Suzan, is from Istanbul.
-She was born and raised in Kuzguncuk.
-My wife's English was very good, because she was a graduate of the British School in Istanbul (English High School for Girls).
+My wife, Suzan was from Istanbul.
+Her English was very good, because she was a graduate of the British School in Istanbul (English High School for Girls).
 Besides this, her French was also very good.
 Like I said, we were working at the same firm.
 We met and went out together.
 Her mother didn't want me, because of my low income, when we decided to get married.
 Nevertheless, against everything, we got married in the synagogue in Kuzguncuk, in May 1935. (not the one that is in use today, there was another one on the upper part of Kuzguncuk.
 I forgot its name.)